Skip to main content

 What's Philly Like in April?

 April brings warmer daytime high temperatures, which start the month around 58 degrees Fahrenheit but climb to almost 70 by month’s end — even reaching a month-record high of 95 degrees in 2002.
-Spring enters the chat this month, with just over seven hours of sunshine per day and an average of a dozen days experiencing some rainfall.
-Snow in April is rare, with an average of just over a half-inch in total for the month, and a most recent April measurable snowfall of one-third of an inch on April 9, 2016.

 What's the Philly sports scene like in April?

-The April sports scene in Philly is headlined by the Phillies, who move into the first full month of the new baseball season at Citizens Bank Park.
-The Union are just into the second month of the MLS campaign at Subaru Park, while the NBA’s 76ers and NHL’s Flyers finish up their regular seasons at the Wells Fargo Center.
+April also means it’s time for the NBA’s 76ers and NHL’s Flyers to wrap up regular season play at Xfinity Mobile Arena.
 But the winner anywhere is you with friends and family enjoying stadium food and drink, cheers and boos and, of course, the Phillie Phanatic.

 read more

-What is the April live performing arts scene like in Philly?
+What's the April live performing arts scene like in Philly?

-The live theater scene warms up in April, with the season continuing throughout the region.
-Catch fresh-from-Broadway shows along with Opera Philadelphia and the Philadelphia Ballet at Academy of Music (plus more Broadway at Forrest Theatre), the Philadelphia Orchestra at The Kimmel Center and music and dance at the Miller Theater and Philadelphia Theatre Company’s Suzanne Roberts Theatre.
-Or see the thespians hit the stage at historic Walnut Street Theatre and Tony Award-winning Wilma Theater in the city and Bristol Riverside Theater, Bucks County Playhouse and Media Theatre in the countryside.
+Catch fresh-from-Broadway shows along with Opera Philadelphia and Philadelphia Ballet at the Academy of Music (plus more Broadway at the Forrest Theatre), The Philadelphia Orchestra at the Kimmel Center and music and dance at the Miller Theater.

 read more